-Examples of changes from "as delivered" include, but are not limited to, required or optional manufacturer updates, optional or free part choices, addition/substitution/omission of parts, modifications of any sort to individual parts or their manner of assembly.
+Examples of changes from "as delivered" include, but are not limited to, required or optional manufacturer updates, addition/substitution/omission of parts, modifications of any sort to individual parts or their manner of assembly.

-26.2 Technical Regulation updates
+- 26.2 Technical Regulation updates - a.
+Rules implemented by prior season's Championship Technical Bulletins are no longer valid, unless included in these current rules. - b.
+Changes based on communications from HPD, Ligier, Hankook or their subcontractors are only permitted after they

-- a.
-Rules implemented by prior season's SCCA Pro Racing Technical Bulletins are no longer valid, unless included in these current rules. - b.
-Changes based on communications from HPD, Ligier, Hankook or their subcontractors are only permitted after they are issued in writing by SCCA Pro Racing.
-These actions include, but are not limited to, changes from as-delivered configuration, service by parties other than authorized providers, seal removal, and engine or chassis replacement.
-These communications include, but are not limited to, verbal, email, text, and written documents, whether official bulletins or otherwise.
-Further, per Article 26.2c, rules in the Sporting Regulations override any documents or communications from HPD, Ligier, or their subcontractors. - c.
-In the event of overlap or conflict in rules in the documents listed in 26.1, the definitive interpretation will be the one contained first in the list of documents in 26.1.
+- c.
+In the event of overlap or conflict in the rules in and the documents listed in 26.1, the definitive interpretation will be the one contained first in the list of documents in 26.1.
 For example, Supplemental Regulations will override Technical Bulletins, which will override the Sporting Regulations, etc. - d.
-Competitor requests for revisions to car rules must be submitted to the Technical Delegate in writing or electronically using a form supplied by SCCA Pro Racing.
+Competitor requests for revisions to car rules must be submitted to the Technical Delegate in writing or electronically using a form supplied by the Championship.
 Requests, if approved, will result in a Technical Bulletin covering the revised rule.
 All Competitors will be notified of denied requests.